6 AM: Alarm. Commute. Coffee.

 Low Energy Days (1-2 per week)

-Signs: Exhausted, brain fog, no motivation
+Signs: Exhausted, brain fog, would rather do literally anything else

 Practice:

-- Read one editorial/watch one video
+- Read one editorial OR watch one pattern video

-- Pseudocode only (no actual coding)
+- Pseudocode only, no actual coding

 - 15-30 minutes

 OR skip entirely.
-That's okay.
+That's allowed.

 Zero Days (1-2 per week)

 Mandatory rest.
 No guilt.
+No "making up for it tomorrow."

 Pillar 3: Strategic Intensity Cycling